 14 is sulking shoulders, guttural sighs, melodramatic eye rolls when you can’t tell the difference between Josh Dun and Tyler Joseph of Twenty One Pilots.

-14 is armpit hair, long colt-like legs.
+14 is armpit hair, acne, and long colt-like legs.
 Peach fuzz.

-14 is a lot of Fortnite, YouTube, and memes that you don’t understand.
+14 is a lot of Fortnite, video games, YouTube, and memes you don’t understand.

 14 is binge-watching both Riverdale and Full House at the same time.